3+ Ways AI and Design intersect (and Designers can get involved with AI)

 2) Design for AI — integrating human-centered design practices into the AI development process.
 AI as a problem-solver.

-What, when, and how should we build AI s?
+Why, when, and how should we build AI systems?
 Design for AI is about bringing elements and practitioners from the human-centered design approach into the AI development process.
-Considering user needs and human implications within engineering decisions will enable us to build systems that are considerate of the context they’re intended for.
+Spotting opportunities, considering user needs, and anticipating societal implications alongside engineering decisions will enable us to build systems that are considerate of the context they’re intended for.
 This requires a close and cross-disciplinary collaboration between designers and engineers.

 This practice seems most relevant for design consultants, strategists, and researchers.